Flux-Point-Studios/yuti/DEPLOYMENT_OVERVIEW.md

 ---

-*BlueLight now operates a world-class, enterprise-grade deployment pipeline capable of delivering updates to web and iOS platforms with zero manual intervention for builds and maximum reliability for users.*
+*Yuti now operates a world-class, enterprise-grade deployment pipeline capable of delivering updates to web and iOS platforms with zero manual intervention for builds and maximum reliability for users.*